Explore More

 Feature Details

-The FitLot Fitness Park was established in 2019.
-It is on the south side of the park next to Lincoln Park Pavilion.
-The FitLot design is a purposeful combination of equipment elements that provides a fully functional community fitness space in a park setting.
+Established in 2019, the FitLot Fitness Park is located on the south side of Lincoln Park next to the pavilion.
+It features a purposeful combination of fitness equipment designed to create a fully functional outdoor workspace in a beautiful park setting.

 Athletic Fields